 Find a tax professional who is willing to play offense on taxes and to assertively go after tax savings measures.
 Your strategy should be "What's the least I need to pay in business taxes—legally?"
 (It might be helpful to read this article about tax avoidance versus tax evasion.)

 Your business is about more than taxes.
 A tax strategy you select should be part of your larger business strategy.
 What might be the best solution for a tax problem might not be the best solution for your business as a whole.

-Some tax preparers will tell you, "Incorporate in Delaware or Nevada; It's cheaper."
+Some tax preparers will tell you, "Incorporate in Delaware or Nevada; it's cheaper."
 Actually, it's not (read what an attorney says about incorporating in Delaware or Nevada), and it can be more complicated.

-Or, maybe your tax advisor wants you to form an S corporation, from your sole proprietorship.
+Or maybe your tax advisor wants you to form an S corporation, from your sole proprietorship.
 The corporation might be a great idea from a tax standpoint, but S corporations are complicated, and you must understand all the complexity.

 Accepting Easy Answers

-A good mantra for dealing with any professional (any business person in general) is "Trust, but Verify."
+A good mantra for dealing with any professional (any business person in general) is "Trust, but verify."
 That is, don't accept that the solution proposed by your advisor is the best one.
-Take the time to get a second opinion, or do some research on the internet.
+Take the time to get a second opinion, or do some research on the Internet.

 It's not that you don't completely trust this person, but you're the one who is responsible for your tax return, and it's just prudent to make sure you are doing things right.

 Telling you to dump money into a "qualified plan" is an easy end-of-year strategy.
-Find an advisor who will guide you through the decision process for these plans in the beginning of the year, not the last minute.
+Find an advisor who will guide you through the decision process for these plans at the beginning of the year, not the last minute.

 Doing Your Business Taxes Yourself